dev-kir/organic-web-stress/README.md

 - `--memory-mb`, `--memory-hold`, `--memory-workers` configure how much RAM each request grabs and how many parallel allocators run.
 - `--network-mb`, `--network-chunk-kb` control the total bytes streamed back per request and the chunk size (larger chunks push network interfaces harder).
 - `--parallel` controls how many concurrent requests each node fires per cycle.
+- `--pattern burst|steady` lets you choose between bursty waves (default) and steady mode, which keeps the configured number of concurrent requests alive at all times for a flatter resource graph.
-- `--sleep` adds a pause (seconds) between request bursts if you need a saw-tooth profile instead of constant pressure.
+- `--sleep` adds a pause (seconds) between request bursts or between steady-mode iterations.

 ### Heavy-load recipe (50 seconds)